-Sunshine Health has contracted with providers who are familiar with the unique needs of children who were removed from their home.
+Sunshine Health has contracted with providers who are familiar with the unique needs of children who have been removed from their home.
 We have developed training that is specific to the unique needs and situations of these children.
-Trainings include: Trauma-Focused Cognitive Behavioral Therapy (TF-CBT); sexual health in foster care children; human trafficking; and the Baker Act.
+Trainings include: trauma informed care, trauma focused cognitive behavioral therapy, sexual health in foster care children, human trafficking and the Baker Act.